 By Lilly GC

 [Lilly was part of the 2017 Student Leadership Programme - a week-long series of workshops, talks and panels that aims to help young British people get under the skin of the conflict in Israel-Palestine, learn about the history, narratives, politics and contemporary situation and equip them with skills to be mindful, effective activists.
-The deadline for applying for this year’s programme is July 14th so head over to https://www.solutionsnotsides.co.uk/student-leadership-programme to learn more & apply!]
+The deadline for applying for this year’s programme has now passed but you can apply for next year’s programme (2020) at https://www.solutionsnotsides.co.uk/student-leadership-programme]

 This conflict is complex.